pip-services/pip-services-docs/content/en/python/container/containers/process_container.md

 Important points

-- It processes command line arguments and handles unhandled exceptions and Ctrl-C signal to gracefully shutdown the container.
+- It processes command line arguments and handles unhandled exceptions and Ctrl-C signal to shutdown the container properly.

 ### Command line arguments
 - **--config / -c**            path to a JSON or YAML file with the container's configuration (default: "./config/config.yml")
-- **--param / --params / -p**   value(s) to parameterize the container's configuration
+- **--param / --params / -p**   configuration parameters
 - **--help / -h**              prints the container usage help

 ### Constructors